Skip to content

 +66 55 96 2223

-Katsuyuki Takahashi is a professor of the College of ASEAN Community Studies.
+Katsuyuki Takahashi is a professor of the Center of ASEAN Community Studies.

 He was born and grew up in Tokyo, Japan.
 He graduated from Soka University with a BA in Sociology, and then received his MA in International Relations and Ph.D. in International Studies, both at Waseda University.